timescale/docs/timescaledb/overview/core-concepts/chunks.md

   either by asynchronously migrating chunks or handled via data retention policies if desired.

-- **Data Replication**.
+- **Data replication**.
 Chunks can be individually replicated across nodes transactionally, either by configuring a replication factor on a distributed hypertable (which occurs as part of a 2PC transaction at insert time) or by copying an older chunk from one node to another to increase its replication factor, e.g., after a node failure (coming soon).

-- **Data Migration**.
+- **Data migration**.
 Chunks can be individually migrated transactionally.
   This migration can be across tablespaces (disks) residing on a single server, often as a form of data tiering; e.g., moving older data from a faster, more expensive disks to slower, cheaper storage.
 This migration